You're reading docs for Nextly Alpha. APIs may change between releases.

 3. Name it and add fields using the drag-and-drop Schema Builder.

-Once defined, embed a Component in any Collection or Single using the component field helper.
+Once defined, embed a component in any collection or single using the component field helper.
+There are three usage modes.

-import { defineCollection, component, text, richText } from '@nextlyhq/nextly/config';
+import { defineCollection, component, text, richText } from "nextly";

 export default defineCollection({